Kitchen Sinks in Australia

 We service and ship our large collection of kitchen sinks Australia wide including to Sydney, Brisbane, Adelaide, Perth, Melbourne, the Gold Coast, and all regional areas of Australia.
 Our customer service team is available to assist with any product or delivery enquiry from 8.30am – 5pm Monday to Friday NSW Time.
+Browse our range and buy a kitchen sink online today.

 Which Kitchen Sink Should I Buy?

-One of the most crucial design choices you will make for your kitchen is the kitchen sink.
+One of the most crucial design choices you will make for your kitchen is the sink.
 The kitchen sink is the heart of any kitchen, so it is important to select one that reflects your style and suits your way of life.

 For the DIY-er we’d recommend an inset sink or an above counter sink.
 These types of sinks are easy to install and are suitable for any bench type, including laminate.
 Best complemented by a single hole mixer tap to keep renovation costs low.